Fresh, warm pita bread pockets made in a bread machine from scratch, are perfect to go with any Mediterranean sandwich or to dip in hummus.

 Pour all of the ingredients into the bread machine.
 Set it on the dough setting and let it do its thing.

-Once the machine is done making the dough, turn it onto a lightly floured working surface.
+Once the machine is done making the pita bread dough, turn it onto a lightly floured working surface.
 Gently roll and stretch the dough until it forms a 12-inch rope.
 It doesn’t have to be perfect at this point.
 It just needs to be stretched out a bit.
+This should feel similar in texture to pizza dough.Â

-Divide the dough into eight equal(ish) pieces.
+Divide the dough into eight equal portions.
 I like to use a dough slicer for this since it easily cuts through.

-Use a rolling pin (or your hands) to flatten out each piece of dough into a circle about 6-7 inches in diameter.
+Use a floured rolling pin (or your hands) to flatten out each of the dough balls into a circle about 6-7 inches in diameter.
 This will be the size of your pita pockets.
-You don’t want to stretch them too far, otherwise, they won’t rise properly.
+You don’t want to stretch them too far, otherwise, they won’t rise properly.Â

 Baking